Allisonwonderlax13/https-github.com-obsproject-obs-studio./Linear-Color-Blending.md

 Other software may have a similar feature under a different name.
 Try searching for your software + "linear light", "gamma 1.0", "linear color" or similar.
 ***
 If the exported images/videos have semi-transparency in them, you need to configure the image/media sources in OBS to use linear alpha.
 We don’t enable this by default for partial backwards compatibility with OBS 26.
 There is a new linear space checkbox in their source properties.
-(Media source will have the checkbox in the 27.0.1 release.)
+Media Sources will have the checkbox in the 27.0.1 release.

 ![obsCheckbox](https://i.imgur.com/ALC2H5l.png)